Program customization

 Details

-face health problems because they don't have immune systems like humans.
+DescriptionPlants face health problems because they don't have the same immune system as humans.
 Pathogens, invisible micro-organisms, infect plants, causing wilting, deformation, etc.

 How do plants cope with their diseases?
 Plants have developed genetic resistance to combat pathogens, but pathogens are also evolving to circumvent these defenses, leading to an arms race between plants and their invisible enemies.
 The plant microbiome, made up of beneficial micro-organisms, helps plants by boosting their immunity and facilitating nutrient absorption.
 A delicate balance between pathogens and the microbiome determines plant health.
 Climate change, excessive pesticide use and soil depletion are disrupting this balance.
 It is essential to promote sustainable agricultural practices to enhance plant resistance to disease and preserve biodiversity, while protecting crops, the environment and the food supply.